lean-dojo/LeanDojo-v2/README.md

 2. Storing structured theorem information in a dynamic database.
 3. Training agent policies with supervised fine-tuning (SFT), GRPO-style RL, or retrieval objectives.
 4. Driving Pantograph-based provers to fill in sorrys or verify solutions.
-5. Surfacing models through LeanCopilot and HTTP APIs for IDE integrations.
+5. Using HuggingFace API for large model inference.

 The codebase is modular: you can reuse the tracing pipeline without the agents, swap in custom trainers, or stand up your own inference service via the external API layer.